Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 • Mutation: Mutated Skin – Each adrenaline point decreases damage received by 15 % (45% maximum).

-• Recommended Gear: Full Ursine set
+• Ideal Gear: Full Ursine set

 This tanky build is about withstanding as much punishment as possible while still dealing decent damage, which automatically makes it a great option for Death March difficulty.

-We’re going to be using strong attacks because they synergize with Bear School Techniques and the Ursine witcher set, which grants the best defenses out of any armor.
+We will use strong attacks because they synergize with Bear School Techniques and the Ursine witcher set, which grants the best defenses out of any armor.

-I recommend putting the Elation enchant on your swords to maximize Adrenaline point gain (for Mutated Skin and other bonuses) and Protection on your Armor so we cast Quen as much as possible (and make use of the bear armor Quen bonuses).
+I recommend putting the Elation enchant on your swords to maximize Adrenaline point gain (for Mutated Skin and other bonuses) and Protection on your Armor so we cast Quen as much as possible (and use the bear armor Quen bonuses).
 For glyph slots, go with Greater Quen glyphs.

 You should also use decoctions to maximize your Alchemy skill bonuses.
 Any decoctions that boost your survivability will work; I recommend using Ekhidna and Troll.
 Ekimmara, Arachas, and Leshen are other good options.
 Of course, you can also opt for damage-boosting decoctions (since you’re already quite tanky), like Succubus.